heikoschmidt1187/CarND-LaneLines-P1/writeup.md

 Last but not least, the implemented method doesn't give us too much indication about distances.
 One may estimate it through line gaps, but in general it's not a sharp value.
 Same with curvature measurement - it's simply not possible with the straight lines and the missing distance information.

+Especially in the challenge video nearly all off the shortcomings come to reality.

 ### 3. Suggest possible improvements to your pipeline

 The following improvements may fix some of the above issues: